splash-img-tpt Skip to content

 Chapter 05 Packing

-How to pack it — so it carries like half the weight.
+How to pack a backpack properly (so it carries like half the weight).

-The way you load a backpack affects how heavy it feels just as much as how much actually goes in.
-Here's the simple rule: heavy in the middle, soft at the bottom, light at the top.
+The order you load a backpack affects how heavy it feels almost as much as the total weight.
+The simple rule is: heavy in the middle, soft at the bottom, light at the top.
+Apply this to a 10kg load and you'll feel about 7kg, the difference being how aligned the weight is with your spine.

 Illustration · Loading Order